-What is Fabric Drape?
+What Is Fabric Drape?

 The drape of the fabric refers to the way the fabric hangs, and it affects your garment fit and style.
 It’s either soft and fluid, rigid and stiff or somewhere in the middle.

-Is it High, Moderate or Low?
+Is The Drape High, Moderate or Low?

 Project Recommendations: Wrap dresses, maxi skirts, flowy dresses, sweater dresses, and blouses.
 Try the Rae Skirt, Nikko Top & Dress, or Ebony T-shirt & Dress.